BryllieBrinkley/Treat-Calculator-JS/README.md

 # Treat-Calculator-JS

-A calculator that tells you how much you will save if you stopped purchasing a treat.
-Also made in python.
+A calculator that displays how much money the user will save over a period of time if they stopped purchasing snack of their choice.